corazawaf/coraza-proxy-wasm/README.md

 ```
 Take a look at its config file [ftw.yml](./ftw/ftw.yml) for details about tests currently excluded.

-### Spinning up the coraza-wasm-filter for manual tests
+### Spinning up the coraza-proxy-wasm for manual tests
 Via the commands `setup` and `teardown` you can spin up and tear down the test environment.
 Envoy with the coraza-wasm filter will be reachable at `localhost:8080`.
 In order to monitor envoy logs while performing requests run:
 ```